Adana: Governance

 Adana Metropolitan Municipality covers an area of 30 km2 around the City Hall.
 Four levels of government are involved in the administration of the city; national, provincial, metropolitan and district municipalities.The Government of Turkey in Ankara holds most of the power: health, education, the police and many other city-related services are administered by Ankara through an appointed Governor.
 The national government is also the lawmaker, adjudicator and auditor of all the other levels of government and the neighbourhood administration.
-The semi-democratic provincial governing body, the Adana Province Special Administration, has minor powers, dealing mainly with construction and the maintenance of primary schools, daycares and other state buildings plus some social services.
 Municipal governance is run via a two-tier structure: the Metropolitan Municipality forms the upper tier and the district municipalities form the lower tier.
 The Metropolitan Municipality takes care of construction and the maintenance of major roads and parks, and operates local transit and fire services.
-The district municipalities are responsible for neighbourhood streets, parks, garbage collections and cemetery services.
-The district municipalities are further divided into neighbourhoods (mahalle) administrations, the smallest administrative units of the city.